adityaaa2511/Deep_learning_Projects_using_Tensorflow-/README.md

 ## Transfer Learning for Computer Vision
 *Using Pre-trained CNN bodies on large datasets like ImageNet and using the trained weights/bodies for classification.
 Some examples of popular state-of-the-art models include VGG,ResNet,Inception etc*
-* Since, huge datasets like ImageNet contains millions of images we make use of **ImageDataGenerator** to perform Batch Gradient Descent to train the weights of the head of the VGG(body weights are pre-trained and hence, are freezed).<br/>
+* Since, huge datasets like ImageNet contains millions of images we make use of **ImageDataGenerator** to perform Batch Gradient Descent to train the weights of the head of the VGG(body weights are pre-trained and hence, frozen to avoid re-training).<br/>

 ## Recommender Systems
 *Training neural network models on User, Object, Rating dataset for recommending unseen/unused objects to users based on the type/genre that they have rated the highest* <br/>